Business Management and French BSc (Hons) – 2020 entry

 We are one of the UK's leading universities for modern languages and linguistics and rank in the top three in the Guardian University Guide 2019.
+Our French language courses ranked top 10 in The Times and Sunday Times Good University Guide 2019.
 We also achieved 100 per cent overall satisfaction for French Studies in the National Student Survey 2018.

-Our BSc Business Management and French course develops your language skills and understanding of key business principles to develop the linguistic competence and business confidence to excel in the professional and academic world.
+This course will develop your language skills and your understanding of core business principles, giving you the linguistic competence and business confidence to excel in the professional and academic world.

 What you will study

-Our BSc Business Management and French course will introduce you to key business principles and practice, as well as provide you with the opportunity to gain near-native fluency and professional skills in the French language.
+Our BSc Business Management and French will introduce you to core business principles and practice, as well as provide you with the opportunity to gain near-native fluency in the French language.

-The two elements of the course complement each other and will prepare you for a variety of careers, enhancing your knowledge and understanding of French culture and society.
+The combination of these two subjects will prepare you for a variety of careers, enhancing your knowledge and understanding of French culture and society.
 The business management element of the course is taught by our renowned Surrey Business School.

-From the outset, your French modules are almost all taught in French, preparing you for your third year on placement in a French-speaking country.
-This will give you a real insight into business practice in the relevant country, and the opportunity to use and develop your language skills in a professional setting.
+Your French modules are almost all taught in French, preparing you for your third year on placement in a French-speaking country.
+This will give you a real insight into business practice in the relevant country, plus the opportunity to use and develop your language skills in a professional setting.

 Professional Training placements